 Queenstown is one of the most amazing places on Earth.
 No matter what time of the year it is rated as one of our passenger’s favourite spots.
 Take the time to spend a few days here as it is one of the most picturesque places in the world.
 Make the most of the beautiful lake and surrounding walks, or get into a whole range of adrenalin pumping activities.
 If there was one activity that you couldn’t miss it would be the day trip to Milford Sound, commonly referred to as The Eighth Wonder of the World.

 Visiting Milford Sound is a must when visiting the South Island.
+The Milford Explorer departs Queenstown early and the first stop for breakfast, coffee or just a snack is at the picturesque town of Te Anau.
 Before getting to the Homer Tunnel, we make plenty of photo stops at places like Mirror Lakes and the Chasm.
 Once at Milford, you will go on an unforgettable scenic boat cruise through the sound exploring soaring peaks and towering waterfalls.
 Seeing New Zealand’s scenery and nature at its best.
-Then it’s back on the bus for your journey back to the adventure capital, Queenstown.
+Then it’s back on the bus for your journey back to the adventure capital.

 We head out of Queenstown, through the Lindis Pass, so get your cameras ready because this is ‘Lord of the Rings’ territory.
 After stopping to admire Mt Cook at Lake Pukaki, we travel to Lake Tekapo with its amazing location by snow-capped alps and clear starry skies.
 Lake Tekapo has something for everyone - relaxing at the lakeside and taking in the untouched view, soaking in the hot springs, discovering one of the many scenic walkways or checking out the mind-boggling stars in what is the world’s largest dark sky reserve.